RealSniperKing/SK_P4/README.md

 Warning, if you use linux system:
 `source env/bin/activate`

+"(env)" is displayed if the environment have been activated

 #### If necessary, you can upgrade pip with this command
 `python -m pip install --upgrade pip`